The Secret Problem Isn’t Secrets – It's Identity

 Preamble

-How SPIFFE/SPIRE Solves Secret Sprawl
+How SPIFFE Solves Secret Sprawl

 How It Works